676A Beaufort St

 Scott Pilgrim is one of the most refreshing teen-college movies produced in the last years, and one the best movies of 2010.
 The movie is cute, funny, entertaining, has great characters, a terrific soundtrack and stunning visuals.
 The story is presented as it was a video-game in which the main characters are the players, and their lives part of the game.

 The movie focus on how difficult is to make a relationship work when you fall in love whit a girl with lots of emotional baggage and you are not an over-confident guy, while your dream girl is über-cool, and her exes were brilliant guys.
+Scott's fights against Ramona's exes are just a metaphoric way of putting it.
+The issues regarding

-All the actors are great in their roles: Michael Cera as Scott, Mary Elizabeth Winstead as Ramona, Ellen Wong as Knives; Kieran Culkin as Scott's confident gay Wallace, Anna Kendrick as the know-it-all Scott's sister Stacey, Jason Schwartzman as the revolting Gideon Graves, and
+All the actors are great in their roles: Michael Cera as Scott, Mary Elizabeth Winstead as Ramona, Ellen Wong as Knives; Kieran Culkin as Scott's confident gay Wallace, Anna Kendrick as the know-it-all Scott's sister Stacey, Jason Schwartzman as the revolting Gideon Graves, and Mark Webber, Johnny Simmons and Alison Pill as Scott's band members.
+However, Cera shines in this movie, in part because his physique really suits the personality of the character he plays.

-The movie is lots of fun and does not take itself seriously, has a terrific music, and stunning visuals; the camera's movement and video-game-ish use of the screen add to the freshness and originality of the film.
+fun and does not take itself seriously, has a terrific music, and stunning visuals; the camera's movement and video-game-ish use of the screen add to the freshness and originality of the film.
 The movie has freshness, soul and a special something that stays with you longer after you've seen it.
 That is entertainment!

 Shop 115, Trinity Arcade